-Taber Dunnipace is a southern California freelance artist and educator specializing in 3D art and animation.
+Taber Dunipace is a southern California freelance artist and educator specializing in 3D art and animation.
 For the last five years, he has taught a wide range of digital arts subjects, including character animation, digital painting, game development, and Flash animation.
 He also frequently does freelance work for both commercial animation and mobile games.
 He is currently teaching at Mt.
 San Antonio College and Riverside Community College, Norco.

 As the Director of Membership, Taber is responsible for keeping track of membership status, dues, and communications with individual members.

 Liaison to the Advisory Board